Elizavecca Milky Piggy â€å“carbonated Bubble Clay Maskã¢â‚¬â Review

 It was an absolute hurting to wash off, which is something that the

-girls had mentioned (if y'all haven't checked out this hilarious duo, I highly recommend doing and so) in their review-- they were not kidding.
+Beauty and the Catgirls had mentioned (if y'all haven't checked out this hilarious duo, I highly recommend doing and so) in their review-- they were not kidding.

 Despite the bubbling, when you bear on the mask or try to wash it off, information technology converts back into a gummy slime that defies all attempts to rinse it without either requiring a lot of manual endeavor or following up with a foaming cleanser.
 I ended up using the latter because I didn't want to irritate my face farther.

-just so y'all can see what a mess this is!
+I'm sucking upwards my hatred of posting pictures of my skin (or otherwise) on the internet, just so y'all can see what a mess this is! |

 When it finally came off, instead of dragging my pore clogs to the surface and/or smoothing out my skin texture, my skin was the aforementioned mottled mess, with the areas that I hadn't applied the mask (like next to my eyebrows, and my eye sockets) standing out in abrupt relief.